 Here are just a few to check out at Chase that match up well against Wells Fargo’s small business checking offerings.
-Plus, for a limited time, Chase is offering a sign-up bonus of $200 for completing a few simple qualifying events.

 This basic business checking account has all of the essentials that a business just getting off the ground, or doing limited transactions, needs.

-Chase Total Business Checking does require a higher minimum daily balance and comes with a lower amount of cash deposits per statement cycle, so keep that in mind.
+Chase Business Complete Checking does require a higher minimum daily balance and comes with a lower amount of cash deposits per statement cycle, so keep that in mind.
 But if electronic deposits are your thing—and you’ve already got a banking relationship with Chase—this option might be right for you.

 For a growing business, look at Chase Performance Business Checking.
 You’ll like this account, since it has similar features and fee structures to Wells Fargo Platinum Business Checking.